 Our operations have consumed substantial amounts of cash since inception.
 To date, our operations have been primarily financed through the proceeds from the sale of our common and preferred stock, and borrowings under our loan and financing agreements.
-We believe, based on our current operating plan, that our existing cash and cash equivalents, together with interest thereon, will be sufficient to fund our operations through March 31, 2016, although there can be no assurance in that regard.
-We anticipate fully enrolling our ongoing Phase 3 clinical trial of EVK-001, which commenced in April 2014, during the first half of 2016.
-Accordingly, we may need to obtain additional funds to complete this trial, as well as finance any additional development requirements requested by the FDA.
+We believe, based on our current operating plan, that our existing cash and cash equivalents, together with interest thereon, will be sufficient to fund our operations through October 2016, which includes the reporting of Phase 3 trial results, although there can be no assurance in that regard.
+We have completed the enrollment of our Phase 3 clinical trial with female subjects, but will need to raise additional funds to finance any additional development requirements requested by the FDA, as well as for NDA preparation and pre-commercial activities, including marketing and manufacturing of EVK-001.

-Our estimates of the amount of cash necessary to fund our activities may prove to be wrong, and we could spend our available financial resources much faster than we currently expect.
+Our estimates of the amount of cash necessary to fund our activities may prove to be wrong and we could spend our available financial resources much faster than we currently expect.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- the rate of progress and cost of our Phase 3 clinical trial and any other clinical requirements for EVK-001; - the timing of regulatory approval, if granted, of EVK-001 or any other product candidates; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights associated with EVK-001; - · the costs and timing of completion of outsourced commercial manufacturing supply arrangements for EVK-001; - · costs associated with any other product candidates that we may develop, in-license or acquire; - the effect of competing technological and market developments; and - · the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish.
+- the rate of progress and cost of our Phase 3 clinical trial and any other clinical requirements for EVK-001; - the timing of regulatory approval, if granted, of EVK-001 or any other product candidates; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights associated with EVK-001; - the costs and timing of completion of outsourced commercial manufacturing supply arrangements for EVK-001; - costs associated with any other product candidates that we may develop, in-license or acquire; - the effect of competing technological and market developments; and - the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish.

-Any termination or suspension of, or delays in the enrollment or completion of, our ongoing Phase 3 clinical trial could result in increased costs to us, delay or limit our ability to generate revenue and adversely affect our commercial prospects.
+Any termination or suspension of, or delays in the completion of, our ongoing Phase 3 clinical trial could result in increased costs to us, delay or limit our ability to generate revenue and adversely affect our commercial prospects.

-Delays in the enrollment or completion of our ongoing Phase 3 clinical trial for EVK-001 could significantly affect our product development costs.
-We do not know whether this trial will complete enrollment or produce data on schedule, if at all.
+Delays in the completion of our ongoing Phase 3 clinical trial for EVK-001 could significantly affect our product development costs.
+We do not know whether this trial will produce data on schedule, if at all.
 The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to: